Menu

 Anonymous member (Administrator)

 At the 2025 MARA Conference, Attorneys Mary Denison and Jim Katsiafiakas recommended that Statutory Road Associations consider adding indemnity protection provided by becoming a mutual benefit Non-Profit Corporation.
+Our local Statutory RA is considering this.

 Our Road Association currently has an Insurance policy with Hub International that provides general liability coverage ($2,000,000 Aggregate Limit) and Directors and Officers Indemnity ($1,000,000 Each Wrongful Act; $2,000,000 Aggregate Limit).